What are lead magnets?

 Create your resource

 Now it’s time to create the lead magnet.
-Start by selecting a format, such as a checklist, template, swipe file, worksheet, mini guide, or short email course.
+Start by selecting a format, such as a checklist, template, swipe file, worksheet, mini guide, or short course.
 A good rule of thumb is that someone should be able to read or use it in about 10 to 15 minutes.
 If it feels like homework, it is probably too long.

 Set up lead collection

-5. Deliver instantly
+- Deliver instantly

-Once someone signs up, make sure they get your lead magnet right away.
-If your resource isn’t available for direct download on the landing page, use a tool like Mailmodo to set up an automated trigger email that sends it immediately.
-With its AI Email Journey Builder, you can create entire email flows just by typing a simple prompt, making it effortless to deliver your lead magnet and follow-up emails.
+Once someone signs up, make sure they get the resource right away.
+If your resource isn’t available for direct download on the landing page, use a tool like Mailmodo to set up an automated trigger email that sends it immediately as soon as someone submits the form.

 Improve over time